 Handwriting analysis has both its believers and skeptics.
-It can give hints or clues to parts of a person, but it has not proven that it can accurately give in depth pictures of a person's abilities or personality.
-More conclusive research needs to prove the validity of this practice before it is continues to be used with such blind faith.
+It can give hints or clues to parts of a person, but it has not proven that it can accurately give in-depth pictures of a person's abilities or personality.
+More conclusive research needs to prove the validity of this practice before it continues to be used with such blind faith.
 If experts insist on using traditional handwriting analysis it is imperative to use it with other things, and not let a decision reside solely on how hard a person presses down on paper with their pen.

 What do you think about handwriting analysis?
 Let me know in the comments.

 "graphology." © Encyclopedia Britannica, Inc..
 Encyclopedia Britannica, Inc..
 30 Jun.
 2010. <Dictionary.com http://dictionary.reference.com/browse/graphology>.